Home / Pericarditis Treatment Manhattan NYC | Constrictive, Acute Pericarditis Specialist

 Your heart is surrounded by a thin sac called the pericardium.
 This sac lubricates and protects your heart and keeps it in place within your chest cavity.
 It also protects your heart from infections that could damage your heart or spread to nearby organs.
 The pericardium has two layers:

 Both layers perform vital functions to keep your heart healthy and functioning properly.
 If any part of the pericardium becomes inflamed or swollen, it puts pressure on your heart and affects its ability to pump blood.
 Pericardial disease usually happens suddenly and doesn’t last long.
 This brief, but painful episode is known as acute pericarditis.
 If symptoms develop gradually or persist longer than three months, then you’re considered to have developed chronic pericardial disease.
+Call or visit close by cardiologist in Manhattan for accurate diagnosis and proper treatment plan.

 The most common symptom of pericarditis is a stabbing chest pain in the left side of your chest, usually behind your breastbone.
 The pain may travel to your left shoulder and neck as well.
 It may intensify if you lie down or cough or take a deep breath.
 Some people describe the pain of pericarditis as a dull ache, while others feel a burning pain.
 The symptoms mimic those of a heart attack, which often pushes people to seek immediate treatment by calling 9-1-1 and acquiescing to a trip to the emergency room.

 If you have pericarditis, you may experience shortness of breath, and your heart may feel like it’s racing.
 You may develop a low-grade fever and chills, too.
-If you get an acute attack of pericarditis and are cleared from having a heart attack in the ER, your next move should be to make an appointment with a top cardiologist in NYC so your condition doesn’t develop into a chronic one.
+If you get an acute attack of pericarditis and are cleared from having a heart attack in the ER, your next move should be to make an appointment with a top cardiologist in NYC of Manhattan Cardiology so your condition doesn’t develop into a chronic one.
 In Manhattan, that’s the team at the New York Cardiac Diagnostic Center.

 In many cases, the cause of pericarditis is idiopathic, which means that the cause is unclear.
 Your Manhattan cardiologist may suspect a viral infection.
 If you’ve had a heart attack or open heart surgery, you’re at a higher risk of developing pericarditis.
 That’s why follow-up visits are so vital following any heart surgery.
 It’s also why you must maintain vigilance with your NYC cardiologist after being treated for heart disease.